INSTITUTE OF CAREER EDUCATION

 Through the Institute of Career Education, MCOE offers adult education to those wishing to become medical assistants, dental assistants and phlebotomists.
 To pick up an application for any of these programs, come to our office at 2240 Old River Road in Ukiah.
 We’re in the Dogwood Building.

 This two-semester course offers students complete training to become a Medical Assistant.

 The Administrative (front office) training includes skills such as communication, billing, making appointments, medical terminology, and understanding the legal obligations of medical professionals.
 Students will upgrade their business skills including keyboarding, math, English, business writing, office procedures, employment skills, and computer skills.

 The Clinical (back office) training includes anatomy, physiology, rooming patients, injections, and assisting the medical provider.

 Application dates and process will be posted here as the course becomes available.

 If a career in health care appeals to you, then consider dental assisting.
 Dental assistants take on significant responsibility as a valuable member of the dental health care team.
 Assistants greatly increase the efficiency of the dentist in the delivery of quality oral health care.
 If you have strong communication skills, enjoy working with your hands, as well as your mind, and want a career with responsibility, dental assisting is for you.

 For more information and to access the application, please fill out the form below.
-Completed applications are due by September 30, 2020.
-The course will run from October 12th, 2020 through March 10th, 2021.
-The Letter of Recommendation can be either mailed, faxed or scanned via email to Sally Nevarez.
+Completed applications are due by November 30, 2020.
+The course will run from January 12, 2021, to May 27, 2021.
+The Letter of Recommendation can be either mailed, faxed, or scanned via email to Sally Nevarez.

 Phlebotomy students will learn to draw blood specimens from patients as requested by hospitals and referring physicians.
 This class will prepare students to meet the California state criteria for certification as a CPT I.